2. Material accounting policy information

 The Company uses valuation techniques that are appropriate in the circumstances and for which sufficient data are available to measure fair value, maximising the use of relevant observable inputs and minimising the use of unobservable inputs.

-All assets and liabilities for which fair value is measured or disclosed in the standalone financial statements are categorised within the fair value hierarchy, described
+All assets and liabilities for which fair value is measured or disclosed in the standalone financial statements are categorised within the fair value hierarchy, described as follows, based on the lowest level input that is significant to the fair value measurement as a whole:

 Level 1 — Quoted (unadjusted) market prices in active markets for identical assets or liabilities.

-lowest level input that is significant to the fair value measurement is directly or indirectly observable.
+Level 2 — Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable.

-lowest level input that is significant to the fair value measurement is unobservable.
+Level 3 — Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.

-For assets and liabilities that are recognised in the standalone financial statements on a recurring basis, the Company determines whether transfers have occurred between levels in the hierarchy by reassessing categorisation (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period.
+For assets and liabilities that are recognised in the standalone financial statements on a recurring basis, the Company determines whether transfers have occurred between levels in the hierarchy by re-assessing categorisation (based on the lowest level input that is

 c.
 Revenue from contracts with customer

-Transaction price is the amount of consideration to which the Company expects to be entitled in exchange for transferring good or service to a customer excluding amounts collected on behalf of a third party.
+Transaction price is the amount of consideration to which the Company expects to be entitled in exchange for transferring goods or services to a customer excluding amounts collected on behalf of a third party.
 Variable consideration is estimated using the expected value method or most likely amount as appropriate in a given circumstance.
 Payment terms agreed with a customer are as per business practice and there is no financing component involved in the transaction price.

-Costs to obtain a contract which are incurred regardless of whether the contract was obtained are charged-off in standalone statement of Profit & loss immediately in the period in which such costs are incurred.
-Incremental costs of obtaining a contract, if any, and costs incurred to fulfil a contract are amortised over the period of execution of the contract in proportion to the progress measured in terms of a proportion of
+Costs to obtain a contract which are incurred regardless of whether the contract was obtained are charged-off in standalone statement of profit and loss immediately in the period in which such costs are incurred.
+Incremental costs of obtaining a contract, if any, and costs incurred to fulfil a contract are amortised over the period of execution of the contract in proportion to the progress measured in terms of a proportion of actual cost incurred to-date, to the total estimated cost attributable to the performance obligation.

 Significant judgments are used in: